symfony/symfony-docs/reference/twig_reference.rst

     **type**: ``boolean`` **default**: ``false``

 Returns the relative URL (without the scheme and host) for the given route.
-If ``relative`` is enabled, it'll create a path relative to the current path.
+If ``relative`` is enabled, it will create a path relative to the current path.

 .. seealso::